core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Used normative language for policies about group rekeying.

 * Further stressed that group communication ought to be secured.

+* Clarification on source authentication, source addresses, and Echo Option.

 * Editorial fixes and improvements.